William Contreras Player Props: Brewers vs. Padres

-William Contreras -- 3-for-4 with a double in his most recent game -- will be in action for the Milwaukee Brewers versus the San Diego Padres, with Nick Martinez on the hill, on April 13 at 9:40 PM ET.
+The Milwaukee Brewers and William Contreras, who went 1-for-4 last time out, battle Michael Wacha and the San Diego Padres at PETCO Park, Friday at 9:40 PM ET.

-In his last appearance, he had three hits (going 3-for-4 with a double) against the Diamondbacks.
+In his previous game he had a one-hit showing (1-for-4) against the Padres.

 William Contreras Game Info & Props vs. the Padres